 To familiarize yourself with this new protocol, CLICK HERE.

 Township Council & Committee meetings are still taking place electronically until further notice.
 Dates & times will be posted on our website (Important Dates & Community Events calendar) with reminders being posted the morning of the meeting on our Facebook page.
 It is anticipated that a limited number of in-person attendees may be accommodated at the Township office.
 To join the meeting (electronically or in person), contact the Clerk at email@example.com at least 1 hour before the start of the meeting.

-The Augusta recreation centres (Maitland, Maynard, North Augusta & Roebuck) are now open again for bookings on a case-by-case basis pending approval from the Township.
+The Augusta recreation centres (Maitland, Maynard, North Augusta & Roebuck) are once again closed until further notice.